Tips When Adding A Puppy To The Family

 - A young dog – We wanted to try our best to get a dog that would live a long time.
 The last thing we’d want is to see our daughter finally get a dog and it passes away soon.
 That would just devastate her.

 There were three sites Mia did most of her research on.
 She used Petfinder.com, google and Facebook dog groups.
 Also, in case you’re wondering, we made sure she only had access to appropriate sites on her computer and she does not have any social media accounts.
-The Yorkie Facebook group one still blows my mind especially as that is the source to where we actually found our puppy!

-Back to the call, at the end of the conversation, the breeder said they’d love for us to buy one of their Yorkie puppies.
+Back to the call, at the end of the conversation, the breeder said they’d love for us to adopt one of their Yorkie puppies.
 I was ecstatic but didn’t want to tell our kiddos.
 So instead, I said a white lie and said they were still interviewing more families.
 Why?
 I talked to my husband Rey and we wanted to surprise the girls.
 I also wanted to use that as a reason to get her to do more research on Yorkie’s and what we’d need to prepare for her arrival.
 The puppy was not 8 weeks yet so we still had a few weeks.
 And get this, the puppy pick up date was 1 day before Mia’s 9th birthday.
 Again, it was all just all lining up perfectly!

 Pick Up Day

 We will never forget this day, ever!
-Tune into our Family Youtube video to see how everything went down and the reaction as our kids found out the breeders chose our family to be the owners of Jasmine (a.k.a Lilo Boo).
+Tune into our Family Youtube video to see how everything went down and the reaction as our kids found out the family chose our family to be the owners of Jasmine (a.k.a Lilo Boo).

 8 Tips when adding a puppy to the family